feng1m8/author-response-letter/README.md

 ## Example
-See the example `ReponseLetter.tex`.
+See the example `ResponseLetter.tex`.
 Please ensure the class file `ar2rc.cls` is in the same directory.

 <img alt="Screenshot of the output PDF of Simple Response letter" src="./eg.png" style="max-width: 100%" />